STABILITY AND PORTUGAL

 On May 18 and 19, the 6th stage of the FIM World Motocross Championship was held in the sunlit and renown track of Agueda in Portugal.

-At the beginning of the weekend, Pauls admitted to feeling good and once again being ready to ride amongst the world’s best motocross riders.
-“Last weekend, the spot on the podium definitely gave me some extra confidence.
+At the beginning of the weekend, Pauls admitted to feeling good and once again ready to ride amongst the world’s best motocross riders.
+“Last weekend, the spot on the podium definitely gave extra confidence in myself.
 Although it was a surprise to both me and the team, and the fans, I think the hard work I have invested is beginning to pay off.
 I know that we are on the right path, so we just have to continue working hard,” said Jonass.
 It should be noted that the Portuguese track is one of Pauls’ favorite stops in the 2019 season calendar, so the athlete was in a good mood before the racing even began.

 “I’m pleased with what I have done this weekend.
 Although I was not able to get close to the race leaders or fight for the first three spots, we are happy to have had two stable races.
 At the moment, my weak point seems to be the starts, which often results in me being at the back of the pack and having to start the moto from there.
 This, of course, makes it more difficult to focus, and therefore I start to make mistakes.
 We will definitely continue to place great emphasis on practicing and polishing the starts,” admits the athlete.